muhammadali-250408/2d-minecraft_phsyics/V 0.02/README.md

 - Breaking blocks

 ==BUG FIXES==
-- Slow running fixed by changing physics calculation from (/60*60) to just /60
+- Slow preformance fixed by changing physics calculation from (/60*60) to just /60
 - Player now falls due to gravity when no blocks under

 ==THINGS THAT WILL BE ADDED==